-It’s your job to provide value, to pivot your marketing campaigns as needed, and to communicate wisely in this ever-changing climate.
+It’s your job to provide value, to pivot your marketing campaigns as needed, and to communicate your brand purpose wisely in this ever-changing climate.
 Now is not the time to concern yourself with closing a transaction—people will notice, and they will talk (or mention it on social media, where everyone is spending more time nowadays).

 This means you’ll have to be innovative.
 And the great news is, you can be transparent about it, too.
-Inform your customers that this is how you’re doing something one day—but it may change next week concerning new guidelines or safety concerns.
+Inform your customers that this is how you’re doing something one day—but it may change next week amidst new guidelines or safety concerns.
 Remind them to hang in there and ride out the storm with you.